Public artwork changes during the 202123 renovations at Scottsdale Civic Center

 Restorations

-George-Ann Tognoni’s The Yearlings (1985) (installed) has been repaired and reinstalled in early February 2023, a few yards east of its previous location at the Main Street entrance to the Civic Center.
+George-Ann Tognoni’s The Yearlings (1985) was repaired and reinstalled in early February 2023, a few yards east of its previous location at the Main Street entrance to the Civic Center.

 Dale Wright’s Don Quixote (1968) was restored before a return to a spot near its previous location in a lagoon just southwest of Scottsdale City Hall.